 - Acceptance and commitment therapy (ACT)

-Ben works closely with Dr. Fader in consulting with teams and organizations on improving performance.
+Ben works closely with Dr. Jonathan Fader in consulting with teams and organizations on improving performance.

 - He is the mental performance coach for Fordham University Athletics.

 - He works with the Baylor Football program and other NCAA teams.